melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ## 11:47:42 Optimization finished
 ```

-### Do clustering and visualization for RNA data
+### Cluster and visualise the RNA data

-We want to overview the RNA data by clustering and visualizing the data.
+Next, we obtain an overview of the RNA data by visualising clusters.

 ```r
 # Clustering